ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 an additional endorsement or even a cryptographically-verifiable signature of the evidence.
 Note that the appraisal policy employed by the Verifier may take into account the transient nature of the communications link security.
-For instance, once the link is torn down then the attestation evidence may not be trusted until it is conveyed again over a re-established link.
+For instance, once the link is torn down then the Evidence may not be trusted until it is conveyed again over a re-established link.

 In some scenarios, Evidence might contain sensitive information such as Personally Identifiable Information.